Strong and independent media vital - Speech, House of Representatives

 RADIO INTERVIEW

-ANDREW LEIGH, SHADOW ASSISTANT MINISTER FOR TREASURY AND CHARITIES: Good morning, Neil.
-How are you?
+ANDREW LEIGH, SHADOW ASSISTANT MINISTER FOR TREASURY AND CHARITIES: Good morning, Alan.
+Thank you for the generous introduction.

 Read more